What is Google AI Mode? How to earn a spot in the AI answer

 • Explicit constraints (who this is for, when it applies, when it does not)

-If your best insight is buried in marketing phrasing, the model may avoid it because it cannot reuse it safely.
+Bury your best insight in marketing phrasing and the model will skip it, because it can't reuse it safely.

 Structure for multi-turn exploration

-AI Mode encourages follow-ups, so content that supports branching questions tends to perform better.
-You can design for that by anticipating the next question:
+AI Mode invites follow-ups, so content that supports branching questions tends to do better.
+Design for the next question:

 • “What is it?” then “How does it work?” then “What should I choose?”